wbhart/mpir/build.vc10/readme.txt

 ==========

 Applications that use MPIR include the mpir.h header file to provide the prototypes for the functions that MPIR provides.
-Hence when avMPIR distribution is being used it is important to ensure that anyvMPIR header file used matches that for the version of MPIR in use.
+Hence when an MPIR distribution is being used it is important to ensure that the MPIR header file used matches that for the version of MPIR in use.
+If MPIR is used to build 64 bit applications, it is necessary to ensure that the compiler define _WIN64 is set when the application is built.

 1. Using the Static Libraries
 =============================